Franklin, NC · Carolina SmokieseXp Realty · NC License

 Quick answer

-Trillium Links & Lake Club is the Cashiers-plateau private club where the entry math actually works for buyers who would be priced out of Wade Hampton or Mountaintop, and where the family-and-grandchildren culture is structurally different from the older-skewing trophy clubs across the same plateau.
-It is 750 acres on Lake Glenville (the highest large reservoir in NC at 3,494 ft full pool), with an 18-hole Morris Hatalsky course (Golf Digest 4.5 stars), 24 private boat slips, and a refundable equity-deposit membership structure that meaningfully softens the financial commitment relative to peer clubs.
+Trillium Links & Lake Club is the Cashiers-plateau private club where the entry math often works for buyers who would be priced out of Wade Hampton or Mountaintop, and where the family-and-grandchildren culture is structurally different from the older-skewing trophy clubs across the same plateau.
+It is 750 acres on Lake Glenville (at 3,494 ft full pool, one of the highest large reservoirs in the eastern US), with an 18-hole Morris Hatalsky course (Golf Digest 4.5 stars), 24 private boat slips, and an equity-deposit membership structure that can soften the financial commitment relative to peer clubs.
+Confirm the current membership terms and whether the deposit is refundable with the club before going serious.

 Want help reading the membership terms or the HOA documents before you go serious?
 Text me at (828) 371-6980.
 Brandi Rininger, eXp Realty.